felixfontein/acme-certificate/README.md

 (You can adjust the path `keys/` by setting the variable `keys_path`.)

-Note that before you can use this role, you *should* adjust `roles/letsencrypt/http-*.yml` to your server's specific situation (for HTTP challenges), or at least verify that it fits.
-Search for `Customize this for your server's specific setup!` to find all places you have to check.
-All examples below assume that you use the default (unmodified) tasks.

 This code should work with Python 2 and Python 3, and requires OpenSSL's command line tool `openssl` in the path.
 Please note that this project is not well tested and audited, so please check the code intensively before using this in a